maxx080/ubuntu-setup/README.md

 - IPv6 has been disabled
 - All outbound traffic is allowed
 - All Inbound traffic is disallowed other than:
-- 22 limit #change this if you change the ssh port
+- 22 limit - SSH- change this if you change the ssh port
-- 80 allow
+- 80 allow - HTTP
-- 443 allow
+- 443 allow - HTTPS
-- 53 allow
+- 53 allow - DNS

 ## Fail2ban: